Table of Contents[Hide][Show]

 I love the idea of giving back to the kids whose lands I am fortunate enough to visit.
 But it’s hard to figure out how.

-Buy A Trip, Give A Trip, is the grand idea of Elevate Destinations, a luxury travel company that acts locally.
-They go places to support local conservation initiatives that rely on tourism funds.
+The company designs customized trips that support local conservation initiatives that rely on tourism funds.
 And then Elevate Destinations puts together trips for local kids who can’t afford such a thing.
 My sustainable travel will help underwrite travel for children in their own country.

 Reducing Our Footprints Traveling With The Kids